Click here to get started on your postnuptial agreement today.

 - The standard partition agreement will divide a community estate into two separate estates, having much the same effect as if the parties had executed a prenup prior to marriage.

 - In the event of death or divorce, and with respect to creditors, the parties will have two separate estates after executing the standard partition package.

 “At any time, the spouses may partition or exchange between themselves all or part of their community property, then existing or to be acquired, as the spouses may desire.”
 Texas Family Code §4.102

 If you would like to purchase the Standard Partition Agreement, please click here to get started.
 We will contact you via phone for a credit card number and to answer any additional questions you may have.

 You can also make your payment below safely and securely.

-You will receive your package usually on the same day.
 If you have questions that are not answered on this site please feel free to call us at 281‐358‐3444.